MIC-DKFZ/nnDetection/README.md

 # /experiments/train.py - sweep()
 ```

-Evaluation can be invoked by the following command (requires access to model and preprocessed data):
+Evaluation can be invoked by the following command (requires access to the model and preprocessed data):
 ```bash
 nndet_eval [task] [model] [fold] [--test] [--case] [--boxes] [--seg] [--instances] [--analyze_boxes]